10 Things to Do in Wellington: The Capital of New Zealand

-The City of Wellington serves as the capital of both New Zealand and the whole Wellington region that encompasses the Wairarapa region and the Kapiti Coast.
+The City of Wellington serves as the capital of both New Zealand and the whole Wellington region that encompasses Wairarapa and the Kapiti Coast.
 The city is one of the most populous in New Zealand coming second only to Auckland.
-It is also widely regarded as the windiest city worldwide with average wind speeds of over 25 km/h.
-The city features a waterfront, pristine sandy beaches, and a harbor surrounded by stunning hills.
-It is a fairly compact city making it easy for visitors to explore it extensively.
-Despite its relatively small size, the city has a wealth of attractions including museums, art galleries, theatres, and many more.
-The city residents commonly referred to as Wellingtonians, are also very welcoming adding to the allure of the city.
-Some of the best places to visit are listed below.
+It's also widely regarded as the windiest city worldwide with average wind speeds of over 25 kilometers per hour.
+The city features a waterfront, pristine sandy beaches, along with a harbor surrounded by stunning hills.
+It's a fairly compact city making it easy for visitors to explore its streets in detail.
+Despite its relatively small size, the city has a wealth of attractions including museums, art galleries and theaters.

 1. Wellington Zoo

 The Wellington Zoo is New Zealand's main animal sanctuary and has been in existence for over a century.
 Located in the green belt of the capital, it's home to a variety of different species from around the world.
 Its uniqueness lies in the fact that it offers the chance to get up close and personal with animals in different immersive experiences for visitors that offer a variety of fun activities and demonstrations.
 Some of the most popular include close encounters with red pandas, lemurs, giraffes, cheetahs and lions.